What are a standard routine blood tests in Australia?

 Why are routine blood tests important?

-- Track the effectiveness of treatments and medications.
+- Track the effectiveness of management and medications.

 - Provide a baseline for long-term health monitoring.